 Moving to Malaysia to Retire

-Individuals who wish to retire in Malaysia need to obtain a retirement visa this is otherwise known as Malaysia My Second Home Programme (MM2H) ,as mentioned above.
-Once the retirement visa is approved, a person can enter Malaysia and collect their Conditional Approval Letter in person.
-This special visa also allows one to bring their spouse and children under the age of 21 with them into Malaysia.
+Individuals who wish to retire in Malaysia need to obtain a retirement visa, also known as Malaysia My Second Home Programme (MM2H).
+Once the retirement visa authorities approve it, a person can enter Malaysia and collect their Conditional Approval Letter in person.
+This special visa also permits one to bring their spouse and children under the age of 21 with them into Malaysia.
 With a validity period of 10 years, it grants a person permission to work for up to 20 hours every week.

 FAQs